 Becker says that “financial planning is an intensely personal process that touches all aspects of your life, and you need to trust the person you are working with.
 If anything feels off, don’t hesitate to go in another direction.”

 Before you get overwhelmed with your financial planner search, it’s a good idea to start with the fee-only planners.
 That way, you have a guarantee the advisors you begin with will already have a fiduciary responsibility.
 You also know that they won’t have any incentives to sell you a product or service for their own gain.
 Fee-only financial planners offer the most upfront payment method of financial advisors.
 Getting good financial advice may seem expensive, but it will be worth it when your finances are successfully managed and planned.

 Tips for Finding the Right Financial Planner

 - Before you dive into the directory looking for a financial advisor, you’ll need to determine what it is you want from an advisor.
 Are you ready to get into investing with one of the best brokerage accounts?
 Do you want the advisor to manage your investments for you?
 Do you need help creating a budget?

-- Another idea: Our SmartAdvisor tool can match you with up to three financial advisors in your area in just a few minutes.
-All you have to do is answer about 20 questions about your financial situation.
+- Another idea: Our SmartAdvisor matching tool can pair you with up to three financial advisors in your area in just a few minutes.
+All you have to do is answer about 20 questions about your financial situation, goals and preferences.
 Then you can check out their profiles, interview them on the phone or in person and choose who to work with in the future.

 Photo credit: ©iStock.com/Petar Charnaev, ©iStock.com/Rawpixel Ltd, ©iStock.com/Portra